North Carolina Child Abuse Defense Lawyers

 Fighting to Dismiss or Reduce Charges

 Relying on the evidence, we can also work with prosecutors and pursue either a pre-trial dismissal or reduction of the charges against you.
 Depending on the circumstances, we can also seek a plea agreement that would minimize the consequences of a conviction.
 We will always provide frank advice about any plea offer.
-At Kurtz & Blum, we are straight-shooters with a reputation for being sincere in our dealings with clients.
+The child abuse lawyer at Kurtz & Blum, PLLC, we are straight-shooters with a reputation for being sincere in our dealings with clients.

 Fighting for You at Trial